 Everyone is different.
 One of the smartest and most intelligent people I know left school at 15 without any qualifications.
 On paper, she could be seen as one of life’s dropouts, when in fact she owns two businesses, owns three houses and can debate, with strength, on almost any subject you can throw at her.

-She has the strongest mindset of anyone I know and an inner power that belies her 5 feet frame!
+She has the strongest mindset of anyone I know and an inner power that belies her 5 foot frame!

 We should never underestimate anyone, or tar anyone with brushes.